 First, record your conference call by pressing *9 on your phone keypad or your online meeting by clicking Record on the Meeting Dashboard.

 To access Conference Keywords and request a transcription:

 To view a new or previously created transcription:

 The following Integrations are available with every Huddle.Team account:

 Yes.
 We don’t listen or record any customer calls without permission.

 View the list of conference call participants on the Web Controls tab on your Meeting Wall.
 You can also get a caller count by pressing *2.
 For online meetings, view participants by selecting Attendee List on the Meeting Dashboard.
 Additionally, after the meeting, a Call Detail Report will be emailed to you providing a list of participants and the length of time they were on the call.

 Yes.
 Log in to your account and choose Settings from the Profile drop-down menu, then click Change Password.
 Complete the fields and click Confirm.

-Mac, Windows, and Linux, iOS and Android are all supported with Huddle.Team.
+Mac and Windows, iOS and Android are all supported with Huddle.Team.